We are logging you in under your new account!

 The more things change …

 Ken marvels at the sophistication of today’s Grand Prix.
-A stackable track can be purchased.
+A stackable track can be purchased, built or borrowed.
 Manuals can be obtained with CDs, and patch caps and jumpsuits are available.
 Clubbers’ creativity is now exhibited in cars constructed from toothpicks, old Pepsi™ bottles, bananas and other odd materials.

 But Ken reminds one and all never to forget the bottom line.
 “It’s a tool that can be used to spread the gospel to many hundreds of people.
 That’s still the main reason for all the pit parties and races.”